 Meet With Your Agent:

-At your buying consultation, we will get to know you and your needs.
-We'll provide resources and support to help you fine-tune your search and line up funding.
+At your free buyer consultation, we will get to know you and your needs.
+We'll provide resources and support to help you fine-tune your search and line up financing.

 Most listing agents protect their sellers by only accepting offers that contain POF (proof of funds).
 This can be in the form of a bank statement that shows you have the cash for your offer or a pre-approval letter from a mortgage lender.
 Application for a pre-approval letter only takes minutes, but the headaches it prevents will save you a ton of stress and even more time.
 Once we have your pre-approval letter in hand, we'll have all the info needed to zero in on the homes that meet your needs, your desires, and your loan criteria.